0glabs/0g-doc/docs/og-da.md

 This is for several reasons:
 - DALs tend to require that data be simultaneously sent to all of their network nodes, preventing horizontal scalability and limiting network speed to its slowest node.
+- Today's blockchain infrastructure falls short in meeting the needs of real-world AI applications due to limited throughput: Ethereum processes 10-20 TPS, Solana [less than 4,000 TPS](https://explorer.solana.com/), and Layer 2s [less than 400 TPS](https://l2beat.com/scaling/activity).
+This equates to data throughput of ~1.5 mbps on average, which is 33,333x lower than the 50+ gbps that's needed to fuel AI applications.
 - They also do not have built-in storage systems, requiring connectivity to external systems that impact throughput, latency, and cost.
 - 0G inherits Ethereum's security, while other systems rely upon their own security mechanisms that fall short.
 - Even more issues exist, including EigenDA's lack of randomization over its data committees.